0xF6/Scripty/README.md

 * `$ dotnet publish -c release -r <TARGET> -p:PublishSingleFile=true -p:PublishTrimmed=true -p:PublishReadyToRun=true`
   to build

 ## Contribute

 * Add an issue or create a pull request

+## Copyrights and License

+Copyright © 2021 Aram Hayrapetyan

+This code is licensed under the MIT License